-Community Unemployed Help Centre – Provides information and help with Employment Insurance (EI) or with Employment and Income Assistance (EIA) problems.
-Call 204-942-6556 in Winnipeg or toll-free at 1-866-942-6556 or email email@example.com.
+Community Unemployed Help Centre – provides information and help with Employment Insurance (EI) or with Employment and Income Assistance (EIA) problems.
+Call 204-942-6556 in Winnipeg or toll-free 1-866-942-6556 outside Winnipeg or email email@example.com.

-Canada Benefits Finder – Offers you help getting back to work, temporary income support and skills training.
+Canada Benefits Finder – offers you help getting back to work, temporary income support, and skills training.
 Canada benefits can help connect you with appropriate programs and services – truly a one-stop shop.
-Similarly, you will find information to help with your housing and health needs whether you are a newcomer to Canada, a person with a disability, or an Aboriginal person.
+Similarly, you will find information to help with your housing and health needs whether you are a newcomer to Canada, a person with a disability, or an Indigenous person.
 Try the online benefits finder to get a customized list of federal and provincial programs and services.

-Training and Employment Services (formerly Employment Manitoba) – Helps Manitobans prepare for, find and keep employment, including sujpport for training to meet labour market needs.
+Training and Employment Services (formerly Employment Manitoba) – helps Manitobans prepare for, find and keep employment and support for training to meet labour market needs.
 A wide range of employment and training services are offered through partnerships with community-based organizations and employers.
 Call 204-945-0575 (Winnipeg) or toll-free 1-866-332-5077 (outside Winnipeg) or email firstname.lastname@example.org.

-Jobs on Market - Provides help with finding a job for individuals (non-disabled/without children) who are applying for or receiving Employment and Income Assistance (EIA).
-Jobs on Market staff will provide quick support to participants by helping to identify service needs, make referrals and encourage progress throughout the job search.
+Jobs on Market - provides help with finding a job for individuals who are applying for or receiving Employment and Income Assistance (EIA).
+Staff will provide quick support to participants to identify service needs, make referrals, and encourage progress throughout the job search.
 On-site services include resume development, identifying job leads, and direct marketing to employers.
 Visit 128 Market Avenue in Winnipeg, Monday to Friday 8:30 am to 4:30 pm or call 204-948-JOBS (5627).